ebdrup/json-schema-benchmark/reports/revalidator.md

 |-----------|------
 `additionalItems as schema, additional items do not match schema`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `array of items with no additionalItems, additional items are not permitted`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`additionalItems should not look in applicators, invalid case, items defined in allOf are not examined`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `additionalProperties being false does not allow other properties, ignores arrays`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `additionalProperties being false does not allow other properties, ignores strings`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `additionalProperties allows a schema which should validate, an additional valid property is valid`|Expected result: `true` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
 `additionalProperties allows a schema which should validate, an additional invalid property is invalid`|Expected result: `false` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
 `additionalProperties can exist by itself, an additional valid property is valid`|Expected result: `true` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
 `additionalProperties can exist by itself, an additional invalid property is invalid`|Expected result: `false` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
-`additionalProperties should not look in applicators, properties defined in allOf are not allowed`|Expected result: `false` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
+`additionalProperties should not look in applicators, properties defined in allOf are not examined`|Expected result: `false` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
 `allOf, mismatch second`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `allOf, mismatch first`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `allOf, wrong type`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**